 This article isn’t going to introduce any new concepts or insights, it is just the application of principles already covered in Alcohol Explained to a specific set of individual circumstances, specifically that of parenthood.
 I have mentioned before how my drinking was accelerated by my service in Iraq, but certainly, parenthood didn’t exactly slow it down either.

 There is a myriad of different experiences and reactions to parenthood but here we will look at some of the common ones, and in particular those that tend to influence our drinking.
 It won’t come as any surprise that the experiences I will be referring to are negative ones.
 This is purely because alcohol, being an anaesthetic, dulls feelings.
 So it is usually (but not exclusively) negative feelings that tend to increase our drinking.

 You often hear people saying being a parent is the best job in the world.
 Speaking as a parent myself I am not 100% convinced that this is the case.
-For me, the best job in the world would be one which doesn’t involve being covered in excrement on a regular basis, being woken up several times every night, and being vomited on.
+For me, the best job in the world would be one that doesn’t involve being covered in excrement on a regular basis, being woken up several times every night, and being vomited on.

 How about having it exactly the same but without being constantly woken up, the ever-increasing money worries, the tantrums and the arguments?
 Why on earth would you want all those things to be a part of it?
 Who wouldn’t want to change the negative parts of it?